BenjaminCosman/Paquerette/README.md

+# Development

+To install:

+- Clone the repo
+- From the top level, run `npm install`

+To run:

+- From the top level, run `npm start`.
+The app will start in dev mode at [http://localhost:3000](http://localhost:3000).

+Most changes can happen fully live - you won't usually need to re-`install`, re-`start`, or even manually reload the webpage.

+This app is currently deployed at https://benjamincosman.github.io/Paquerette/.
+To update the deployed version, run `npm run deploy`.

-# Getting Started with Create React App
+# Create React App Documentation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The rest of this README is excerpted from the auto-generated Create React App README.

 ## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm test`